stephenberry/glaze/README.md

 Glaze has been designed to work as a generic interface for shared libraries and more.
 This is achieved through JSON pointer syntax access to memory.

 Glaze allows a single header API (`api.hpp`) to be used for every shared library interface, greatly simplifying shared library handling.

+> A valid concern is binary compatibility between types.
+Glaze uses compile time hashing of types that can catch changes to classes or types that would cause binary incompatibility.
+These compile time hashes are checked when accessing across the interface and provide a safeguard, much like a `std::any_cast`, but working across code and compiler changes.

 # JSON Caveats